puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.4: Deploy Application

-After the ImageStream and BuildConfig definition we can setup our DeploymentConfig.
+After the ImageStream and BuildConfig definition, we can set up our DeploymentConfig.
 The DeploymentConfig defines how our image is run inside OpenShift.
-The image ist referenced by our ImageStream `data-producer` with the `rest` tag.
+The image is referenced by our ImageStream `data-producer` with the `rest` tag.

 Prepare a file inside your workspace `<workspace>/deploymentConfig.yaml` and add the following resource configuration: